samuelgozi/firebase-firestore-lite/README.md

 ### Reference's props and methods

 A reference has some helpful instance methods and properties.
-Please read more about them in the API reference.
+Please read more about them in the [API Reference](https://github.com/samuelgozi/firebase-auth-lite).

 ## Add and manage data